-KUSAMA: Princess of Polka Dots is a feature documentary about avant-garde artist Yayoi Kusama that is currently in post-production.
+KUSAMA: Princess of Polka Dots is a feature documentary about artist Yayoi Kusama that is now in post-production.
 The paparazzi nicknamed Kusama the Polka Dot Princess in the 1960s when she lived in New York City.
 At that time, she rivaled Andy Warhol for press attention.
-Now in her early 80s, Kusama is considered Japan’s greatest living artist.
+Now in her 80s, Kusama is considered Japan’s greatest living artist.
 The Tate Modern Museum organized a Kusama retrospective in 2011-2012.
-As part of the retrospective, they asked us to create a short video from our footage.
-To view the 7 minute video, please click on the link below
+As part of the retrospective, we created a short video from our footage that played in the London galleries.
+To view it, please click here:

-In the link below you can see the video as uploaded by the Tate (now with nearly 100,000 views.)
+In the link below you can see the video as it was uploaded by the Tate (now with over 175,000 views.)

-Please consider making a tax-deductible donation to help us complete the film.
-For details about perks for contributions (including which ones are eligible for film credits) please click on "Sponsorship Levels" (in the blue circle in the upper right hand corner.)
+To help us complete the film please consider making a tax-deductible donation.
+For details about contribution perks please click on "Sponsorship Levels" (in the blue circle in the upper right hand corner.)
 To make a donation please click on "Make a quick tax-deductible donation."

-To see a 5 minute promotional video for the documentary that was made in 2007 to support our grant applications, please go to:
+To see a 5 minute promo video made for our grant applications, please go to:

 For more information please write to: